-As required for any professional certification, TURA requires ongoing learning for TUR Planners.
+As with other professional certifications, TURA requires ongoing learning for TUR Planners.
 TUR Planners are certified for a period of two years and are required to obtain continuing education credits from MassDEP during that period by participating in a variety of courses and activities intended to keep them current on toxics use reduction and resource conservation best practices.

 Requirements for ongoing certification:

-General Practice Planners are required to earn 30 credits for the first recertification and 24 credits for subsequent recertifications.
+- General Practice Planners are required to earn 24 credits to recertify (30 credits for the first recertification).

-Limited Practice Planners are required to earn 24 credits for the first recertification and 20 credits for subsequent recertifications.
+- Limited Practice Planners are required to earn 20 credits to recertify (24 credits for the first recertification).